menderbug/wormpowers/Characters/Glaistig Uaine.md

 She could not engage Mama Mathers and her group, presumably because Mama Mathers would affect her power vision and any senses from her shadows that perceived her.
 Without outside interference, Jack Slash's secondary power prevents her from killing him.

 She has to collect capes to amass power; Eidolon at his prime dwarfed her in power.
-Even during Gold Morning, Ciara believed Eidolon was stronger than her.
+Even during Gold Morning, Ciara believed Eidolon is stronger than her.

 Capes that she resurrects with the help of Bonesaw and Nilbog are no longer in her collection.
 To mitigate this loss of power, those resurrected agree to provide Ciara their assistance as members of her flock.